Use the Taxonomy Form Element to Display any Taxonomy like Categories or Tags form any Post Type

 WordPress use taxonomies to save categories, tags or any therm.
 Nearly every custom post type comes with its own taxonomies.

 We know this concept can be very difficult if you get in contact with it at the first time, but after understanding the concept it becomes very easy and logical.
-Please read the following articles if you not know exactly what custom post types and taxonomies are used for in WordPress.
+Please read the following articles if you do not know exactly what custom post types and taxonomies are used for in WordPress.

 With the Taxonomy Form Element you Can Create a Select Box (DropDown) of any Taxonomy.